Highly specific synaptic plasticity in addiction

-Category: Environment Hits: 0Addiction, or substance use disorder (SUD), is a complex neurological condition that includes drug-seeking behavior among other cognitive, emotional and behavioral features.
+Category: Environment Hits: 2Addiction, or substance use disorder (SUD), is a complex neurological condition that includes drug-seeking behavior among other cognitive, emotional and behavioral features.
 Synaptic plasticity, or changes in the way neurons communicate with one another, drives these addictive behaviors.
 A new study now shows that players in the extracellular environment - not just at neuronal interfaces - contribute to addiction plasticity.

 Read more https://www.sciencedaily.com/releases/2021/01/210126082720.htm